-Multilevel Marketing and Pyramid Schemes Can Be Very Similar
+Multilevel Marketing (MLM) and Pyramid Schemes Can Be Very Similar

 Multilevel Marketing Can Be a Good Thing

-Multilevel marketing is an attractive business proposition to many people.
+Multilevel marketing (MLM) is an attractive business proposition to many people.
 It offers the opportunity to become involved in a system for distributing products to consumers.
-Unlike the person starting a business from scratch, the multilevel marketing participant has the support of a direct selling company that supplies the products and sometimes offers training as well.
+Unlike the person starting a business from scratch, the MLM participant has the support of a direct selling company that supplies the products and sometimes offers training as well.

 How MLM Works

-Besides earning money off your own sales, you also earn a percentage of the income generated by the distributors that you've brought into the program (your downline).
+Besides earning money off your own sales, you also earn a percentage of the income generated by the distributors that you've brought into the program (these are known as your downline).
 Often there are bonuses for selling particular amounts of product or signing up a certain number of new members; you can earn cars and trips as well as cash.
 Sounds good, doesn't it?
 And being part of a well-run MLM business can be a lot like being a member of a large extended family.

 Unfortunately, not every multilevel marketing opportunity is a legitimate business opportunity.
 Many pyramid schemes, frauds designed to part the unwary from their money, are disguised.